jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 abstract: Decorating lines with treble triads, shell voicings, and bass notes.
 ---

-Guitar chord melody improvisation has fascinated me since childhood.
+Guitar chord melody improvisation may be the richest form of expression on guitar.
-The ability to freely interweave chord progressions, melodies, and bass lines always seemed the ultimate in guitar performance.
+It involves freely interweaving chord progressions, melodies, and bass lines in fluid and captivating way.

-Blending together chords and melody makes a composition sound fuller and richer, like a song rather than just a part.
+Blending together chords and melody makes a composition sound fuller and richer, like a complete performance rather than just a part.

 *Treble triads* can be used to improvise freely with chords.
-See {% include chapter-link.html slug="treble-triads" %}.
+See {% include chapter-link.html slug="caged" %}.

 A small trick for filling out a melody on the highest pitched string is to play the first and second strings at the same fret,